 Types of Biometric Access Control

-There are two types of biometrics used for access control, and all of them offer different degrees of security.
+There are two types, and all of them offer different degrees of security.

 Physical biometrics include physical traits, such as fingerprints, iris and retinas, ear shape, and facial features, which can all be mapped by a digital scanner.